flupes/svplume/projects/maintenance-wood.md

 ## Yearly Exterior Teakwood Maintenance
 When it comes to teakwood maintenance, we first tried teak oil: It was easy to apply, but did not last or effectively protect the wood.

-Second, we tried varnish: The teak looked amazing, but it was way too much work.
+Second, we tried [varnish (Bristol Finish)](/2006/new-paint/): The teak looked amazing, but it was way too much work.

 Eventually, and since 2011, we adopted a solution that works for us: [Cetol Marine Natural Teak](https://www.interlux.com/en/us/boat-paint/varnish/cetol-marine-natural-teak).
 It makes yearly maintenance manageable with only 2 to 3 coats and no sanding between coats.
 It nicely protects the wood and the result looks almost as good as varnish... although it does not have its beautiful glossy finish.